BuilderIO/partytown/README.md

 Partytown is a lazy-loaded library to help relocate resource intensive scripts into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), and off of the [main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread).
 Its goal is to help speed up sites by dedicating the main thread to your code, and offloading third-party scripts to a web worker.

 The philosophy is that the main thread should be dedicated to your code, and any scripts that are not required to be in the [critical path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path) should be moved to a web worker.
 Main thread performance is, without question, more important than web worker thread performance.
-See the [example page](https://partytown.builder.io/example/) and [test pages](https://partytown.builder.io/) for some live demos.
+See the [test pages](https://partytown.builder.io/) for some live demos.

 [Getting Started](https://github.com/BuilderIO/partytown/wiki/Getting-Started)